nikhil490/Project/README.md

 ## Description

 * Search Using the Station ID eg: 1029TH,52207,531118,E21136,E2043
+* The latest values, todays value and past 24 hours can be choosen.
+The default filter is past 24 hours.
 * A table containing Values for each measures and Time
 * Line Plots of each measures over time
 * A table containing the important properties of the Station Measure is also included.